 Danielle currently lives in Northern California and is quickly gaining recognition as one of the Bay Area’s most in-demand vocalists.
-As she continues to focus more on original compositions and arrangements, Danielle is looking forward to releasing her first album with a full band in early 2021.
+As she continues to focus more on original compositions and arrangements, Danielle is looking forward to releasing her first album with a full band in 2021.

 From renowned concert halls, performing arts centers and music venues, Danielle has performed on stages of all sizes:

 The John F. Kennedy Center for the Performing Arts, The Arsht Center, SFJAZZ Center, Blues Alley, Black Cat SF, The Mansion at Strathmore, The Carlyle Club, Bethesda Blues and Jazz, The Creative Cauldron, Twins Jazz, Nocturne Jazz and Supper Club, and the St. Petersburg Jazz Philharmonic Hall.

 "Untarnished by the politics of music, what's brought forth is pure, innocent and simply beautiful."

 "Wertz is operating with a literate and studious harmonic knowledge, and a refreshing clarity of sound free from the imitative mannerisms that dog many jazz vocalists."